Ivy (band): Guestroom

-Ivy released Guestroom on September 10, 2002 on Minty Fresh.
+Ivy released Guestroom on September 10, 2002, on the Minty Fresh label.
 The album contained 10 of the group's favorite cover songs, including The Cure's "Let's Go to Bed", House of Love's "I Don't Know Why I Love You", Steely Dan's "Only a Fool Would Say That", Serge Gainsbourg's "L'Anamour" (previously a B-side on the "I've Got a Feeling" single), The Ronettes' "Be My Baby" and Papas Fritas' "Say Goodbye".
 Picking from several different eras, they revealed some of their sources of inspiration, and also displayed their ability to reinterpret many different types of songs in their own distinct way.
 Five of the 10 songs on Guestroom were recorded during one group of sessions in New York.
 The remaining five tracks were recorded at different times over the course of Ivy's career, but were difficult to find, having been released only on limited-edition singles, compilations or soundtracks.

 "Digging Your Scene" was also included on the album, and released in Japan and UK as a CD single.
 A video for "Let's Go to Bed" was shot, depicting Durand and Chase in their NYC apartment, later joined by Iha.

 The Lately EP was reissued in 2003 on Unfiltered Records with the same track list as the original.

 Ivy gained even wider recognition in 2003–2004 for their song "Worry About You", which was used as the theme song of the Stephen King series Kingdom Hospital and in the pilot episode of the television series The 4400.